Aliases for CXCL10 Gene

 Previous GeneCards Identifiers for CXCL10 Gene

 This antimicrobial gene encodes a chemokine of the CXC subfamily and ligand for the receptor CXCR3.
-Binding of this protein to CXCR3 results in pleiotropic effects, including stimulation of monocytes, natural killer and T-cell migration, and modulation of adhesion molecule expression. [provided by RefSeq, Sep 2014]
+Binding of this protein to CXCR3 results in pleiotropic effects, including stimulation of monocytes, natural killer and T-cell migration, and modulation of adhesion molecule expression.
+This gene may also be a key regulator of the 'cytokine storm' immune response to SARS-CoV-2 infection. [provided by RefSeq, Sep 2020]

 GeneCards Summary for CXCL10 Gene